Meet the Team

 Piper LePree, B.A. (she/her/hers), Lab Manager

-Piper completed her Bachelor’s in Psychology with a minor in Women’s, Gender, and Sexuality Studies at Boston University.
-Her senior honors thesis explored the relationship between imposter phenomenon and overgeneral autobiographical memory.
-Before joining the lab, Piper provided teaching support for Social Psychology and Introductory Psychology in Boston University’s Department of Psychological and Brain Sciences as a Post-Baccalaureate Academic Fellow.
+Piper is originally from Naples, Florida.
+She completed her Bachelor’s in Psychology with a minor in Women’s, Gender, and Sexuality Studies at Boston University.
+Before joining the lab, Piper provided teaching support for Social Psychology and Introductory Psychology at Boston University as a Post-Baccalaureate Academic Fellow.
 Her research interests involve substance use, mental health, and memory, specifically in LGBTQIA+ and adolescent/young adult populations.
 She has a passion for encouraging diversity and inclusion in research and academia, as well as interests in mentorship and individual counseling.

 Bianca Deras, B.A. (she/her/hers), Research Technician